-Early in the semester that you plan to complete your exams (your final semester), you need to contact the Graduate Advisor to coordinate dates (you can take the exams over two days) AND fill out the Graduate School form for Comprehensive Exams (https://fhsu.edu/academic/gradschl/comps/index.html).
-If you are a virtual student, you must also arrange a proctor (see below).
+In the first three weeks of the semester that you plan to complete your exams (your final semester), you need to contact your Graduate Advisor to coordinate dates (you can take the exams over two days) AND fill out the Graduate School form for Comprehensive Exams (https://fhsu.edu/academic/gradschl/comps/index.html).
+If you are a virtual student, you must also arrange for the services of a proctor (see below).